soedinglab/tejaas/README.md

 ```
 The script will download some example input files in `<outdir>/data` and run Tejaas on `<ncpu>` cores.
 The output will be created in `<outdir>/data`.
+Note that the `data` subdirectory is automatically created within the `<outdir>` specified by the user.
 Check if the output is correct:
 ```
-python compare_with_gold.py
+python compare_with_gold.py --outdir <outdir>
 ```
+This will check if the output in `<outdir>/data`
+(again note that `data` subdirectory is automatically appended and need not be specified by the user)
-This will check if the output matches with the results provided in the `example/gold` subdirectory.
+matches with the results provided in the `example/gold` subdirectory.

 ## Input Files
 - Gene expression file